ember-learn/guides-source/guides/release/code-editors/index.md

 ## Neovim

-An honourable mention to Neovim, a hyperextensible Vim-based text editor with a good range of ember extensions.
-You'll want to remove any linter / completion manager you currently have installed (or disable them for js, ts or hbs files), and follow the install guides for the following packages:
+An honorable mention to Neovim, a hyper-extensible Vim-based text editor with a good range of ember extensions.
+You'll want to remove any linter / completion manager you currently have installed (or disable them for `.js`, `.ts` or `.hbs` files), and follow the install guides for the following packages:

 [Conquer for Completion (COC) for Neovim](https://github.com/neoclide/coc.nvim) -  an Intellisense engine for Neovim which takes control over all linting, hinting, and language-server integration.